• Skip to primary navigation

 Easter Chocolate Nests require just 2 ingredients and no baking involved.
 Melt, mix, shape, and then fill with your favourite treat.

-Adorable cute birds nest cookies perfect for Easter fun.
+Adorable bird nest candy treats are perfect for Easter.
 Chewy chocolate coconut goodness.

 These easy homemade chocolate nests are gluten-free and peanut-free too.
-You can even get the kids involved to help make them.
+This no-bake recipe is the perfect place for young chefs to have some fun in the kitchen.

 My grandkids get so excited about this holiday.
 Hunting for eggs on Easter morning.
 I remember those days when my kids were young too.
 Trying to remember where all the eggs were hidden.
 Counting to make sure they found them all.
 Hoping the cats didn’t help themselves to treats during the night.